 Much is unknown about the origin and background of this beautiful breed of designer chicken.

 According to most breeders and chicken keepers, the original sapphire gem chicken breed hails back to the Czech Republic.

 They carry the dominant blue gene that is selected for the plumage color.
-The chicken was purposefully bred both for its high capacity for egg production and its beautiful appearance.
+The chicken was purposefully bred for its high capacity for egg production and beautiful appearance.